Student Accounts Frequently Asked Questions

-- I want my parent to also receive the e-bill.
+- I want my parent to also receive the e-bill notification.
 What do I do?

-- I am an Authorized Payer, but I did not receive the e-bill?
+- I am an Authorized Participant, but I did not receive the e-bill notification?

-- I am having trouble logging in and I know I am using the correct password.
+- I am an Authorized Participant having trouble logging in and I know I am using the correct password.
 What is the issue?

 The username and password are case sensitive.
 Often times the entry is incorrect because of a lowercase/uppercase mismatch.
-If you are unsure, use the Forgot Password feature.
+If you are unsure, use the Reset Password feature.

 - I cannot locate my password.
 What do I do?

-At the log in, enter your Username and click on Forgot Password.
-QuikPay will send a temporary password to the user's email account.
+At the log in, select Reset Password.
+Tuition Management Systems (TMS) will send a temporary password to the user's email account.
 Log in using the temporary password and then be sure to immediately change the password.
-Note: If you have already set up your banking information QuikPay will prompt you to validate the banking information upon log in.
-This is a security feature to protect your information.

-- Under Make Payment, it lists a Payment Amount.
+- Under One-Time Payment, it lists a Payment Amount.
 Must I pay this amount?

-The program automatically lists the amount on the latest bill.
-You may change it to whatever amount you would like to pay by highlighting the amount showing and entering your desired payment amount.
+The program automatically lists the amount due for that specific term.
+It may be different than the Total Amount Due listed on the Summary tab (ex. payment received in the fall term was actually for charges in the spring term).
+You may change it to whatever amount you would like to pay at that time by highlighting the amount showing and entering your desired payment amount.

 - I accidentally entered the wrong amount when I submitted the payment.
 Can I change it?